How to Learn Web Design (for reasonable humans who aren’t robots)

 Learn Just Enough to do, then DO

-Don’t feel overwhelmed by all there is to learn about web design.
+Don’t feel overwhelmed by all there is to learn about when you learn web design.
 The most important thing is to find a way to motivate yourself to actually DO web design (but first you have to learn just enough to do the doing).